- Flexible upper

 This shoe is not a max-cushioned model, so some may disagree.
 But, Damien Hall set an FKT in this at 268 miles, so there’s little proof they can go far.

 It is more responsive and it feels springy, especially for a low-stack, zero-drop shoe.
-The brand also claims that it has 20% more energy return.
 Although I didn’t necessarily feel this, I can say that it does feel snappier than the 260s.

 Another claim from Inov-8 is that it’s more durable, and should retain its shape and performance twice as long.
 A bold claim!